harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 }
 ```

+>[!warning] Variable of `enum` type can only be assigned a value using its named constants.
+>Even though named constants are assigned integer values, assigning an `enum` variable with an integer value (matching one of the named constants) results in an error.

 #### Custom value assignment for enum constants
 - You can explicitly assign custom integer values to enum constants.
 For example: